Last week the internet exploded as the news of the new appointment of Marissa Mayer as the new CEO of Yahoo sparked.

 What do I mean by that?

-I mean that instead of providing content directly, it will give other companies services to manage and analyse their content using the tools and an experience gained within Yahoo.
+I mean that instead of providing content directly, it will give other companies services to manage and analyze their content using the tools and an experience gained within Yahoo.

 Yahoo should also use this position as its ticket into the new cloud world, leveraging its existing data center operation and assets that it developed over the years in managing large scale data services.